Tattoo Removal at Cheshire Lasers

-An instant whitening of the skin is seen but this generally fades quickly.
+An instant whitening of the skin occurs but this generally fades quickly.
 The area is likely to feel tender for a few hours and can be red and swollen for up to 48 hours.
-Initially the tattoo is unlikely to look any different but will fade over 4 to 8 weeks as the body disperses it
+Initially, the tattoo is unlikely to look any different but will fade over 4 to 8 weeks as the body breaks down and disperses the pigmentation.

 What is the recovery period?

-Some tattoos may form a graze or may blister these must be left to heal naturally.
-After your treatment we will apply a dressing.
-Kee the area dressed and covered until the area heals.
+Some tattoos can graze or blister, if so make sure you left to heal naturally.
+After your treatment, we will apply a dressing.
+Keep the area dressed and covered until the area heals.
 This is important if you develop blistering or grazing, it is also important not to not pick the area while it is healing.

 Very rarely the skin may become lighter or darker, or larger blisters may form.

 Changes to skin texture and scarring is possible, though very uncommon and is more likely if grazes are not allowed to heal naturally.
 There may be loss of natural tanning ability in the area treated which usually improves with time.